Language Rating Scale

 This rating scale is a norm-referenced spoken language rating scale that is composed of 45 test items, and has three separate forms to be completed by clinician, parent(s), and teacher(s).
 It is an accurate and reliable assessment tool that provides valid results on informal observations of spoken language, language processing and integration, and social interactions in the school and home environment.
 Normative data of this test is based on a nationally representative sample of 1064 (typically developing) children and young adults in the United States.

-Examples of the the IMPACT Social Communication Rating Scale Questions
+Examples of the the IMPACT Language Rating Scale Questions

 Frequently asked questions